 How to hide Amazon orders

 Amazon doesn’t allow you to delete your order history, which is a shame.
-If you have a curious partner, children or friend who would think nothing of digging through your Amazon account to see what you have been up to, hiding your order is about as good as it gets.
+If you have a curious partner, children or a friend (frenemy?) who would think nothing of digging through your Amazon account to see what you have been up to, hiding your order is about as good as it gets.

 - Log in to your Amazon account.